 If the infection is severe or does not settle then antibiotics may be needed.
 A healthcare professional, including a pharmacist, will be able to advise.

 Severe pain, or change in your vision that is not caused by smearing, would suggest a condition affecting the cornea rather than the conjunctiva, and this should always be seen by a healthcare professional.

 Does a child with conjunctivitis need to stay off school?

-Guidance from Public Health England (PHE) states that children do not need to be excluded from school or from childcare if they have infective conjunctivitis, unless there is an outbreak of several cases.
+Guidance from UK Health Security Agency (formerly known as Public Health England ) states that children do not need to be excluded from school or from childcare if they have infective conjunctivitis, unless there is an outbreak of several cases.
 This is because conjunctivitis is a mild condition which represents no danger to others, whilst breaks in school attendance affect your child's learning.

 Some nursery and daycare facilities take the view that conjunctivitis is, nevertheless, a nuisance for other parents, and is more easily passed amongst small children who tend to have close physical contact with one another.
 They may ask you to keep your child at home until the eye is no longer red or sticky, in order to prevent other parents being affected or annoyed.
 They do, of course, have a right to enforce such rules.
 However, many realise that this can put working parents into a difficult situation, and so they take a more relaxed view.

-If an outbreak occurs, with many cases, the school or childcare centre should seek advice from a PHE or other health professional.
+If an outbreak occurs, with many cases, the school or childcare centre should seek advice from UK Health Security Agency or other health professional.

 Further reading and references

 Guidance on infection control in schools and other childcare settings; UK Health Security Agency (September 2017 - last updated February 2023)